SAP DQM Derivations

 • Derivations as a background step

-Derivations cannot be called in the foreground, it always requires an action that takes the user to the next step within the workflow.
-This may cause the process to need to be set up differently or the end user will not immediately see the completed fields in the current screen.
+Derivations cannot be called in the foreground, but require a user action to get to the next step within the workflow.
+This may mean that the process needs to be set up differently, or that the end user does not immediately see the completed fields in the current screen.

 Below are some examples from our demo system that show how derivations concretely contribute to speed, consistency and error reduction in master data processes:

-A user creates a new material with Material Type = FERT (Finished Product).
+A user creates new material with Material Type = FERT (Finished Product).

 SAP MDG Derivation rule

-The derivation rule will automatically derive and populate the data below obv the above input from the user:
+The derivation rule will automatically derive and populate the data below based on the above user input:

-• Industry Sector → default filled with value 'Retail'.
+• Industry Sector → default filled in with value Retail.

 This leads to the following automatically populated fields:

-• Purch Group, Source List, Do not cost, MRP Group, Availability Check → completed according to defined values in decision table.
+• Purch Group, Source List, Do not cost, MRP Group, Availability Checkentered according to fixed values in the decision table.

 DQM Derivations help organizations make their master data processes more efficient, consistent and less prone to error.
 By centrally capturing and automating logic that now often resides in heads or Excel sheets, data entry becomes smarter and more stable.
 The result: automation, less correction work, faster turnaround times and immediately usable data.